MattX/eurydice/spec.md

 * `int` values are flattened by enclosing them in a single-element list.
 * `list` values are unchanged by flattening.
-* `pool` values are flattened first by [summing](#Summing), then by discarding the probabilities and creating a list containing each outcome.
+* `pool` values are flattened first by [summing](#Summing), then by discarding the probabilities and creating a list containing each outcome in ascending order.
 Outcomes with nonzero probability appear once regardless of their probabilities.

 #### Examples